 I started buying books about guns!

-Growing up with my Dad, we never went hunting cause Dad wasn’t a hunter.
-But… he DID like guns and there were always guns in our house.
-(I still remember the first time Dad let me shoot his Smith & Wesson 5″ .357 Magnum revolver!)
-So my desire to start learning about guns and how I could use them to protect my family was a natural thing to do!
+Growing up, I never went hunting because Dad wasn’t a hunter.
+But he DID like guns, and there were always guns in our house.
+(I still remember the first time Dad let me shoot his Smith & Wesson 5-inch .357 Magnum revolver!)
+So my desire to start learning about guns and how I could use them to protect my family came pretty naturally.

 And that’s when it happened.

-I read an article that would change my life.
-The article was entitled “The Constitutional Right and Social Obligation to Carry a Gun.”
-The article was by a guy named Robert Boatman.
+I read an article that ultimately changed my life.
+The article was called “The Constitutional Right and Social Obligation to Carry a Gun” and was written by a guy named Robert Boatman.
 (Mr. Boatman has since passed away, but I DID have a chance to meet him face to face and tell him how much of an impact he had on me and my family!)

 I was hooked.
 I needed to learn exactly how to do this as fast as possible.